Bali UNESCO World Heritage Sites Tour with Private Car

 Ulun Danu Temple - Bali UNESCO World Heritage Sites

-Pura Ulun Danu Beratan, or Ulun Danu Temple, is one of Bali’s most iconic destinations and the first image you’ll see if you Google anything about Bali.
+Pura Ulun Danu Beratan, or Ulun Danu Beratan Temple, is one of Bali’s most iconic destinations and the first image you’ll see if you Google anything about Bali.
 It’s a beautiful temple on the shores of Lake Beratan in Bedugul and appears to float on the lake.

 Ulun Danu Beratan is an absolute must-visit at some point your Bali trip.
 Take this opportunity to get mesmerized by this photogenic temple with it’s misty surroundings and cool mountain air.